danuaemx/math-algorithm/README.md

 Contents.

-1. Partitions of n
+1. Partitions of n.
-2. Iterated functions
+2. Iterated functions.

-PARTITIONS OF N
+PARTITIONS OF N.
   The partition of a positive integer n is a way of writing n as a sum of positive integers.
   The order of addends does not matter, so 4 can be written as 4, 3+1, 2+2, 2+1+1, and 1+1+1+1.